derivada/CustomOSUOverlay/README.md

     - Experiment with different fonts
     - Toggle sections on GameStates (replay overview, watching replay, menu)
     - Experiment with HP Section
-    - Experiment with custom replay overview screen

 ### Acc Section:
     - Experiment with pp line graph along with the SR graph for contrast

-### Key Section:

-    - Make a cool design
-    - Dynamic colors
+    - Misses marked in pp graph to correlate with difficulty strains

 ### UR Section:
-    - Experiment with color coding for different ranges
+    - Experiment with custom UR bar

-### Player data server:
-    - Compact and refactor code
-    - Try using axios library for the image downloading
+In the future I might do an after replay screen with all the data presented in a fancy way and other stats like the leaderboard position achieved and more player from the data (total PP, top plays...)